How Much Will My Car Insurance Rates Go Up After a Crash in 2026?

 Most insurance companies consider who caused an accident when deciding if your rate will go up.

-According to State Farm, you aren't at fault if you were:
+For example, in California you aren't at fault if you were:

-• Lawfully parked
+• Legally parked

 • Rear-ended and didn't get a ticket in connection with the accident